WANT TO SING?

 A NEW YEAR AND A CONTINUING COLLABORATION

-This year, 5785, marks the 1st anniversary of Beth Am’s collaboration with Hebrew Tabernacle.
-For the past year we have been sharing the responsibility of providing religious services for the Reform Jewish community of Northern Manhattan and have enjoyed the privilege of worshiping in a Jewish sanctuary.
+This year, 5786, marks the 2nd anniversary of Beth Am’s collaboration with Hebrew Tabernacle.
+For the past 2 years we have been sharing the responsibility of providing religious services for the Reform Jewish community of Northern Manhattan and have enjoyed the privilege of worshiping in a Jewish sanctuary.

 Members of both congregations are welcome at all services, and we hope that this collaboration will make us a stronger and more vibrant community, even as we continue to maintain our separate and unique identities.